-which represents the vorticity (or skew-symmetric part of the velocity gradient).
-Therefore, employing the identities \eqref{eq:div-tr-identities}, the Navier-Stokes problem \eqref{eq:Navier-Stokes-1} can be rewritten as the set of equations with unknowns $\bsi_f, \bgamma_f$ and $\bu_f$, given by
+which represents the vorticity (or the skew-symmetric part of the velocity gradient).
+Thus, employing the identities \eqref{eq:div-tr-identities}, the Navier--Stokes system \eqref{eq:Navier-Stokes-1} can be rewritten as the set of equations with unknowns $\bsi_f, \bgamma_f$ and $\bu_f$, given by